decoil/Financial-Econometrics-Project/README.md

 # Financial-Econometrics-Project
-Final project for financial econometrics class
+The final project for financial econometrics class.
+The project includes the use of various advanced econometrics methods such as the GARCH and HAR zoo for volatility forecasting and concommitant analysis of the results.